 Here is the room before our team got our hands on it:

 Step one in our game plan: take down that wallpaper!
 We are sure that at one point this color palette and themed wallpaper was in everyone’s home.
 It was THE THING that was en vogue 15 years ago, but not anymore.
-Some of us still remember the times when we all had avocado-colored toilets and sinks, and flowered wall paper with matching towels, floor mats and window treatments!
+Some of us still remember the times when we all had avocado-colored toilets and sinks, and flowered wallpaper with matching towels, floor mats, and window treatments!
 Considering all that, this wasn’t really that bad.
 So all we had to do was get rid of the wallpaper for the room to be able to breathe again.

 We did a beautiful smooth Venetian plaster on the walls to create warmth without using a pattern.
 Our clients also wanted to make sure if they ever chose to repaint it, they wouldn’t have to sand their walls or even worse, replace their drywall.
 Using a smooth Venetian plaster was the best way to accomplish the sophistication that a textured wall brings, without the commitment of fully refinishing their walls down the road.
 They loved that idea!

-Once the wallpaper was down and we dressed the walls with a beautiful Tuscan finish, it was obvious that their existing vanity, mirror, and dated light fixture had to go as well.
+Once the wallpaper was down and we dressed the walls with a beautiful Tuscan finish, it was obvious that their existing vanity, mirror, and the dated light fixture had to go as well.

 We had a blast taking it all down!
 We also thought that their existing vanity was WAY too big for a room that served only as a powered room; and even though it technically is a full bath, our clients never used it as such, as it is on the main floor of their home.
 So we decided to scale it down and make the vanity more free-floating in the room with space around it, versus tucked in the corner.
 It gives the space more of an open and formal look.

-We chose this hand-carved walnut vanity with antique gold leafing on the carvings, finished with a Crema Marfil marble counter top, porcelain sink, and Oil Rubbed Bronze fixtures.
+We chose this hand-carved walnut vanity with antique gold leafing on the carvings, finished with a Crema Marfil marble countertop, porcelain sink, and Oil Rubbed Bronze fixtures.

 With having only one window in the room, we decided to dress it up without taking the focus off of the rest of the space.
-We feel we accomplished that by using a main fabric that is similar in tone to the wall finish.
+We feel we accomplished that by using the main fabric that is similar in tone to the wall finish.
 We didn’t want it to completely disappear into the walls, therefore our finishing touch was this beautiful copper solid-color bending along the leading edge of our treatment.
 It is a bathroom after all, and privacy is a must but blinds or shutters wouldn’t do it for us.
 A soft Roman shade made from a sheer fabric, and lined for privacy, was the icing on the cake and it did the job!

-Anytime we have an opportunity to add an architectural detail to a room, we just go for it.
+Anytime we have an opportunity to add architectural detail to a room, we just go for it.
 In this case, it was our 4 1/2″ Colonial-style crown molding.
 Since our client decided to keep her existing cream tile on the floor, we thought that having white decorative trim along the ceiling would tie all the levels of the space together.

 We have accomplished a beautiful, timeless look and added another very happy client to Linly Designs’ ever-growing list of satisfied customers!